Like all guitar players, I spend more time than I should thinking about tonewoods.

 Introducing – Jatoba Wood

 Jatoba wood is a fretboard material that many may not have heard of, but that is quickly changing.
 It compares most similarly to rosewood, which is a good thing.
-Rosewood is getting close to becoming endangered, and regulations are becoming more strict to protect it.
+Rosewood is getting close to becoming endangered, and regulations are becoming stricter to protect it.

-Once treated and ready for a guitar, jatoba has a dark brown appearance with hints of red to it.
-Its hardwood nature means jatoba is generally left unfinished, (there is no clear protectant over it).
+He told me that, once treated and ready for a guitar, jatoba has a dark brown appearance with hints of red to it.
+Its hardwood nature means jatoba is generally left unfinished, like rosewood, and unlike maple, which has a clear protective coating.

 Rosewood vs Jatoba